stefanogram/open-source-satellite-image-receiver/README.md

 ---

 **Satellite Intelligence Explorer** — Explore, analyze, and unlock insights from real-time NASA & Copernicus satellite imagery.
 Earth observation, reimagined.

+## Future Planning: Drone Integration & Real-Time Operations

+We are planning to take Satellite Intelligence Explorer to the next level by integrating advanced drone connectivity and real-time operations.
+Here's what's coming soon:

+- **DJI Drone Integration:**
+  - Seamless connection to DJI drones using the DJI Mobile SDK.
+  - Unified interface for both satellite and aerial imagery.
+- **Live Video Streaming:**
+  - Access and display real-time video feeds directly from the drone's camera within the app.
+  - Support for robust video streaming protocols for low-latency, high-quality viewing.
+- **Image Capture & Download:**
+  - Trigger photo capture remotely from the app.
+  - Instantly download and analyze images from the drone's camera.
+- **Command & Control:**
+  - Programmatically control drone flight: takeoff, landing, waypoints, and more.
+  - Intuitive map-based flight planning and execution.
+- **Telemetry & Flight Data:**
+  - Access real-time telemetry: GPS position, altitude, speed, battery status, and more.
+  - Display and log all critical flight information for safety and analysis.

+**Our vision:** To create a unified platform for earth observation—combining the power of satellites and drones for research, rapid response, and discovery.
+Stay tuned for these exciting features!